roleohibachi/google-sheets-javascript-pt-test/README.md

 - Copy and paste Andrew's function into the script editor
 - find/replace all "document.getElement..." lines.
 -- This means rewriting some parsing of input variables.
 Instead of reading them from page elements, they should be passed as arguments to the function.
-I also chose to implement walking as a boolean rather than a second duration variable, but that's just preference.
+-- I chose to implement walking as a boolean rather than a second duration variable, but that's just preference.
--- for output, I just deleted the lines that modified the page content.
+-- I wrote a js function to convert times in the format 12:59.99 to decimal seconds -- for output, I just deleted the lines that modified the page content.
 - add a return statement, In my case, it was just `return total_score;`
+- add JSDoc sections for autocomplete

 Save the script.
 You should now be able to call `usafcalc()` (the original function) as a spreadsheet function `=usafcalc(K2,J2,L2,M2,F2,H2,G2,I2,R2)`